Tire maintenance & safety

-Radial tire construction is unique in that the plies that run through the inside of the tire are horizontal from bead to bead.
-In other words, these tire plies run perpendicularly, or at a 90-degree angle to the direction of the tread or the rolling direction of the tire.
+In the case of a radial tire, the plies that are arranged on the inside of the tire run horizontally from bead to bead.
+To put it a different way, radial tire plies run at a 90-degree angle to the direction of the tread.

 Growth of Tire Radials

 While most people associate the introduction of radial tires with the 1970s, the first patents for radial tires go back to the 1910s.
 The first commercially-available passenger car radial tire was introduced by Michelin after WWII for the Citroen 2CV, and Michelin rolled out the first radial truck tire in 1952.
 Ford was the first American automaker to make radial tires standard equipment on the Continental Mark III in 1970.
 When the first Arab oil embargo hit in the early 70s, Goodyear took the initiative to retool their manufacturing facilities to produce radials.
 While Goodyear’s management took heavy criticism for that decision, they saw the writing on the wall and knew that radials offered an improvement in safety, fuel economy, and handling.

 Drivers at the time were used to the handling, ride, and road manners of bias tires, but it wasn’t long before radials were industry-standard across the board and engineers no longer had to make design decisions around the drawbacks of bias tires.
 By the early 1980s, there weren’t many who were still wishing they had bias tires (think of someone advocating for VHS tapes over DVD or streaming formats).

 It’s easy to forget about tires as long as they’re holding together and getting you from Point A to Point B with no worries.
 Truth is, though, tires need maintenance as much as any other system on your vehicle.
 The good news is, that maintenance is actually pretty simple.